Atlanta mayor: 2 officers ambushed, 1 wounded; suspect dead

 “It is only through their training and by the grace of God that these officers did not come upon a more tragic situation,” Bryant said.

-Atlanta police Officer C.J.
-Johnson said law enforcement had asked the public to avoid a stretch of Peachtree Street, where a heavy presence of officers and police vehicles was seen afterward.
+Atlanta police officer C.J.
+Johnson said law enforcement had asked the public to avoid a stretch of Peachtree Street, where numerous officers and police vehicles converged afterward.

-Patrick Walker, who works as a concierge for the apartment building, told The Atlanta Journal-Constitution that he heard a barrage of gunfire.
+Patrick Walker, who works as a concierge for the apartment building, told The Atlanta Journal-Constitution that he heard a barrage of shots.

 Walker was at the building's front desk when he heard the shots and saw police come running through the doors.
 Employees and others in the lobby tried to find safety, he said.